This 20-week course trains full-stack web developers over the course of 2 units:

 After completing the pre-work correctly, applicants will receive an email confirming their enrollment in the course.
 Applicants may also check their status by logging into their LaunchCode account.

 This class requires no prior programming experience, but you will need to be comfortable with computer use (using the internet, downloading software, etc).
-LC101 is intended to teach skills needed to be employable as a programmer, and is best suited for individuals who are interested in a career in tech.
-Students should be 18 or older.
+LC101 is intended to teach skills needed to be employable as a programmer, and is for individuals who are interested in a career in tech.

 We have also found that students who succeed in the class have a solid foundation in basic math and problem solving.
 That is why we have developed a short Problem Solving Assessment as a part of the application process.
 To learn more about our Problem Solving Assessment, visit the blog!

 Over the 20 weeks of class, most students will need to commit at least 20 hours per week for class and homework.

 Students will need access to a laptop to participate in the course.
 Unfortunately, we are unable to provide students with laptops at this time.
 Chromebooks and tablets will not be sufficient for use in this course.
 If you own a PC, you must have Windows 8 OS or more recent, though Windows 10 is strongly preferable.
 If you own a Mac, the most recent Mac OS is strongly preferred.
 Laptops used for virtual courses also need to meet Zoom’s system requirements.
 You may check Zoom’s system requirements here.
 Pay particular attention to the System Requirements and Supported Operating Systems sections.
 If enrolled, please apply all system upgrades before coming to class.

 There are no other requirements to participate.

-Each class has a Decision Date, by which you will receive notification of your application status.
-Please do not inquire about your application unless you have not heard by that date.
+Each class has a decision date, by which you will receive notification of your application status.
+Please do not inquire about your application status unless you have not heard back after that date.

-At LaunchCode, we also offer students the opportunity to apply to our apprenticeship program that is only offered in select hub cities.
-Students interested in the LaunchCode apprenticeship program will need to do a separate application and go through our candidate evaluation process.
+LaunchCode’s Apprenticeship Program is only offered in select cities.
+Students interested in the Apprenticeship Program will need to do a separate application and go through our candidate evaluation process.
 In order to prepare a successful application for the apprenticeship program, students will need to put in roughly 150 additional hours of independent work on a coding project, which may take up to 8 weeks after the conclusion of the class.
 If our team determines you’re job-ready, our Company Relations Team will then work to match you with a company in need of talent in a paid apprenticeship or job opportunity.
 While LaunchCode does place hundreds of individuals into apprenticeships and jobs each year, placement is not guaranteed.
 We encourage our students to take initiative to pursue a career in technology on their own, as well.